 Computer Architecture: Block structure of computers, communication between processor and I / O devices, interrupts.

-Computer Language: Assembly language and high level language, Computer Programming in C.
+Computer Language: Assembly language and high level language, Multi programming and time sharing operating systems, Computer Programming in C.

 For Information Brochure Click here